Down The Memory Lane: Why I still love the TAG Heuer Monaco Limited Edition 1969-1979

 Editor’s Note: We first published this a year ago.
 Since then, my own personal collection has had some changes, but the TAG Heuer Monaco Limited Edition still remains to be my favourite.
 Here’s why…

-The 2019 TAG Heuer Monaco Limited Edition 1969-1979 (reference: CAW211V.FC6466) marked the release of the first of the five limited editions that TAG Heuer released last year.
+The 2019 TAG Heuer Monaco Limited Edition 1969-1979 (reference: CAW211V.FC6466) marked the release of the first of the five limited editions that TAG Heuer released a couple of years ago.

 The Monaco watch, even though universally acknowledged as a square watch — 39mmx39mm — is in-fact not a complete square.

 It is the raised sapphire crystal glass that is almost a perfect square (even though it’s got a slight inwards curve at the 6 and 12’o clock sides) and visually lends most of the square look from a distance.
 But if look carefully, the case that is basically one monolithic chunk of stainless steel that houses the movement is actually an irregular quadrilateral.